anstar123/SOP/README.md

 - `board.py`: Handles the game board
 - `enhanced_ai_agent.py`: Contains the computer's thinking strategies
 - `requirements.txt`: Lists the programs needed to run the game

-## Thanks

-- The Connect4 game idea
-- Pygame for making the game look nice
-- NumPy for helping the computer think faster
-- The AI community for the strategies used